 - Collateral: Required, based on availability and underwriting requirements

 - Origination Fees: Negotiable.
-Typically no less than 1.0%.
+Typically 1.0% or greater.
 As a participation lender, PCG does not charge an application or legal fees

 Since the founding of the first PCG fund in 1989, we have had a deep commitment to alleviating poverty abroad.
 We dedicate a portion of our loan portfolio (up to 20%) to promoting microfinance and entrepreneurs in developing countries.
 By lending to organizations that provide small loans to the poor to help them start micro enterprises or engage in productive agricultural activities, we have enabled our investors to have far reaching impact.

 We lend to international development organizations and microfinance institutions that provide access to capital to women and other at-risk populations.
 We also support fair trade organizations and innovative investment vehicles with the potential to systemically expand the pool of capital available in the microfinance industry.